 API security becomes necessary.
 You need proper authentication, authorization, rate limiting, and input validation.
 Most headless platforms provide these features, but you’re responsible for configuring them correctly.
 OAuth 2.0 and JWT tokens are standard patterns for securing API access.

-Payment Card Industry (PCI) compliance requirements don’t change with headless commerce, but how you achieve them might.
+Payment Card Industry (PCI) compliance requirements don’t change with headless commerce, but how you meet them might.
 If you’re using a headless commerce platform that handles payment processing, they typically maintain PCI compliance on your behalf.

 The key is keeping payment data on the backend.
-Your frontend should never handle raw credit card numbers—it should tokenize them through your payment processor’s SDK and send tokens to your backend.
+Your frontend should never handle raw credit card numbers.
+It should tokenize them through your payment processor’s SDK and send tokens to your backend.
 This keeps your frontend out of PCI scope.

-GDPR and Data Privacy
+GDPR and data privacy

 Headless architectures can simplify GDPR compliance by centralizing customer data management.
 Your commerce backend becomes the single source of truth for customer information, making data access requests and deletion easier to implement.

 Cookie consent and tracking get interesting with headless setups.
 Your frontend needs to manage consent before making API calls that might track user behavior.
-Modern consent management platforms integrate via JavaScript and work fine with headless architectures, but you need to implement them thoughtfully.
+Modern consent management platforms integrate via JavaScript and work fine with headless architectures, but you need to implement them carefully.

-Future Directions
+Future directions

 AI and machine learning are becoming standard features in commerce, not exotic add-ons.
 Headless architectures make it easier to integrate AI services for product recommendations, dynamic pricing, customer service chatbots, and fraud detection.
 Your frontend consumes AI-powered APIs just like any other service.